kechangdev/Easychat/README.md

 Before you begin, ensure you have met the following requirements:

+- Go programming environment installed on your machine
-- Node.js installed on your machine
+- Qt for C++ development environment installed on your machine
-- npm (Node package manager)
+- C++ compiler

 ### Installation